GeorginaCarlisle/mini-challenges-coddy/README.md

 ## September Challenges

-- Taxi-fare: Takes an array of distance and a base fare and calculates the price of the journey
+- Taxi-fare: Takes an array of distance and a base fare and calculates the price of the journey.
+- Title-case: Takes a string of words and returns the string with the first letter of each word capitalised.

 ## Set-up